Transformers · OrevateAI

 • The Grantee is the party receiving ownership (the buyer).
 Their name must be clearly stated on the deed as the recipient.

-Important: In some less common scenarios, a grantor might also be a grantee.
-For example, if a person transfers property to a trust they created, they are the grantor to the trust, but if the trust then sells it, the trust becomes the grantor and a new buyer the grantee.
-Always read the specific document carefully.
+Important Note: In some less common scenarios, a grantor might also be a grantee.
+For example, if a person transfers property to a trust they created, they are the grantor to the trust.
+If the trust then sells the property, the trust becomes the grantor and a new buyer the grantee.
+Always read the specific document carefully to understand the roles in that particular transaction.

 Responsibilities and Rights: A Closer Look

 Understanding the roles also means understanding the associated responsibilities and rights.
-These can vary greatly depending on the type of legal document and the jurisdiction.
+These can vary greatly depending on the type of legal document and the specific jurisdiction.
+As of April 2026, these legal frameworks continue to evolve, but the core principles remain.

-• Warranties: Depending on the deed type (like a Warranty Deed), the grantor may be warranting that they have clear title and the right to sell the property.
+• Warranties: Depending on the deed type (like a Warranty Deed), the grantor may be warranting that they have clear title and the legal right to sell the property, free from encumbrances.
+A Special Warranty Deed offers more limited warranties, only covering issues that arose during the grantor’s ownership.

 • Ownership: The primary right is to gain legal ownership and control of the property or asset.

-• Title: Receiving clear title, meaning the grantor has the legal right to transfer it.
+• Title: Receiving clear title, meaning the grantor has the legal right to transfer it, and there are no undisclosed liens or claims against the property.

 Common Mistakes When Confusing Grantor and Grantee